/ The Brewery / Presentation

-A strategic master plan is currently set up.
+A strategic industrial redeployment plan was launched at the end of 2021 and is currently in place.
 It concerns the internalization of filtration, bottling, and refermentation in bottles.
 At the same time, all the brewing facilities will be moved from the historical site to the logistics site in a brand-new building that will house all the installations.

 In the future, this historical site will become an authentic visitors’ center.